vassbu/vassbu.github.io/_posts/2016-05-03-offon-start.md

 date: 2016-05-03
 ---

-Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [offon](http://offon.no) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+Developing [offon](http://offon.no) and see if I can use Markdown to author my posts.

 $$\frac {\pi} 6$$